-- Guidelines: the researcher will develop safe IHT guidelines for critically ill patients to prevent various adverse events accompanied with their transportation based on the related recent literatures. - Critically ill patients: means those patients who admitted to surgical intensive care units at the selected hospital. - Patients' clinical outcomes: includes the following parameters: adverse events and complications during intra hospital transportation such as: disconnection of endotracheal tube/ tracheostomy tube. disconnection intravenous of lines. of disconnection/removal chest tube. displacement, nasogastric tube disconnection of wound drainage, accidental central line catheter removal or blocked.
-SPO2 fall >5% from baseline for more than 1 min (Hypoxic event), temperature <35C° (Hypothermia), increase heart rate, decrease 20 mmHg in systolic and 10mmhg decrease in diastolic pressure from baseline for more than 5 min(Hypotensive event), Increase 20 mmHg in systolic and 10mmhg increase in diastolic pressure from baseline for more than 5 min(Hypertensive event).
+Guidelines: the researcher will develop safe IHT guidelines for critically ill patients to prevent various adverse events accompanied with their transportation based on the related recent literatures.

+Critically ill patients: means those patients who admitted to surgical intensive care units at the selected hospital.

+Patients' clinical outcomes: includes the following parameters: adverse events and complications during hospital intra transportation such as: disconnection of endotracheal tube/ tracheostomy disconnection of intravenous lines, disconnection/removal of chest tube, nasogastric tube displacement, disconnection of wound drainage, accidental central line catheter removal or blocked, SPO2 fall >5% from baseline for more than 1 min (Hypoxic event), temperature <35C° (Hypothermia), increase heart rate, decrease 20 mmHg in systolic and 10mmhg decrease in diastolic pressure from baseline for more than 5 min(Hypotensive event), Increase 20 mmHg in systolic and 10mmhg increase in diastolic pressure from baseline for more than 5 min(Hypertensive event).